bullhorn/extension-samples/README.md

 _For Custom Tabs Only: you may need to create an individual custom tab for each track (ex: Job 1 - Job V) in order to get the custom tab to show up on different entity tracks._

+For more information on adding custom tabs and menu actions, [see the guide here](http://bullhorn.github.io/Custom-Tabs-and-Menu-Actions/).

 ## Deploying

 If using firebase, then the `package.json` deploy script is a handy way to build and deploy to firebase hosting in a single step.